Baptiste-Pollien/www/content/project/vfpg/index.md

 # VFPG: Verified Flight Plan Generator

 **VFPG** is a generator of flight plan developed in Ocaml and Coq.
-The generator takes as input an XML describing the a flight plan and it generates a C code that can be compiled and embedded on a drone.
+The generator takes as input an XML describing a flight plan and it generates a C code that can be compiled and embedded on a drone.

-This project is mainely designed to work with the Paparazzi UAV autopilot (https://github.com/paparazzi/paparazzi).
-However, the generator has a modular architecture that can be adapted to support easily others autopilots.
+This project is mainely designed to work with the Paparazzi UAV autopilot
+<https://github.com/paparazzi/paparazzi>.
+However, the generator has a
+modular architecture that can be adapted to easily support other autopilots.

 ## Dependencies